-In outlying areas Council has adopted pressure sewerage as a means of providing sewerage.
+For selected areas in the Local Government Area Council has adopted pressure sewerage as a means of providing sewerage.
 In such cases the pressure sewerage system replaces the gravity sewerage network Council would have constructed in the past.
 Please contact Council to obtain a copy of Council's Pressure Sewerage Systems Policy.

-If you are the occupier serviced by a pressure sewerage system you should have a Pressure Sewerage Manual (PDF 1.9MB)
+If you are the occupier serviced by a pressure sewerage system you should have a Pressure Sewerage Manual (PDF 897.9KB)

 Dubbo Regional Council has aligned the former Dubbo City Council and Wellington Councils water supply and sewerage services charging structures to a single consistent structure as part of the 2023/2024 Operational Plan and Revenue Policy.

 Existing pricing regimes for Water and Sewerage charges for the former Dubbo City Council and Wellington Council have continued since the merge to allow Council to undertake a comprehensive review.

 Council wants to ensure there is equitable prices for all residents and businesses across the Local Government area.

 As part of this year’s budget, Council has now achieved harmonisation – meaning all residents and businesses throughout the local government area, will have their water and sewerage charges calculated from the same charging structure.

 These changes took effect from 1 July 2023.
 The new Annual Water Access charge and the Residential Sewer charge are reflected in the Annual 2023/2024 Rate Notice.
 Non-Residential properties also had a change to their Annual Water Access charge on their annual 2023/2024 Rate Notice.

 The change to water consumption accounts for all properties, and non-residential sewerage accounts for Business properties, won’t appear until the first quarterly water billing accounts for the 2023/2024 financial year which are issued in October 2023.